loopwerk/loopwerk.io/content/articles/2025-08-28-django-views.md

 ---
 tags: python, django
-summary: Why I only use Django's base View class.
+summary: Why I only use Django's base View class instead of generic class-based views or function-based views.
 ---

 # How I write Django views